nephelaiio/ansible-role-ubuntu-installer/README.md

       nameservers: 8.8.8.8 8.8.4.8.8.8.8 8.8.4.4
 ```

-Images are tested by provisioning kvm guests on ec2 bare metal instances
+Images are tested by provisioning kvm guests on github actions large runners

 ## Testing